 - For stubborn dirt, grime and odors, resort to a stronger cleaning technique.
 Check the care label on the bear.
 The washing instructions should be listed on the label.
 Some bears can be tossed into the washing machine and washed with warm or cold water as mentioned in the instructions.
 For bears with no washing instructions on the label, there is a risk with machine washing.
 Unsure?
 Try laundering the bear in the washing machine on the gentlest cycle the machine will permit.

 - In case your teddy bear is delicate, a good idea would be to first put your bear into a mesh bag (like a lingerie bag) and then put it into the washing machine.
 Make sure that there are no colored clothes that could run if they are being laundered along with the bear.
 Choose a gentle laundry detergent.
 Gund makes a zippered bag that is able to hold a large teddy bear and several of those small tiny bears that kids tend to collect, so they can easily be washed at the same time.

 - Do not want to wet the bear?
-A great way to remove the dust toys attract would be to gently vacuum it clean with a hand-held vaccum or use the vaccum cleaner's upholstery attachment.
+A great way to remove the dust toys attract would be to gently vacuum it clean with a hand-held vacuum or use the vacuum cleaner's upholstery attachment.

 - Brush the teddy bear's fur gently with a soft wide brush.
 This restores the sleek shiny look that the teddy bear originally had if the fur looks matted after cleaning.

 - If the teddy bear is an antique, avoid washing or cleaning the bear.
 There are special establishments who specialize in restoring teddy bears.